airbytehq/airbyte/README.md

 Airbyte is on a mission to make data integration pipelines a commodity.

 * **Maintenance-free connectors you can use in minutes**.
 Just authenticate your sources and warehouse, and get connectors that adapt to schema and API changes for you.
-* Designed to **cover the long tail of integrations**, as Airbyte will be active in maintaining the pipelines’ reliability.
+* **Building new integrations made trivial.** We make it very easy to add new integrations that you need, using the language of your choice, by offering scheduling and orchestration.
-* **Building new integrations made trivial**.
-We make it very easy to add new integrations that you need, by offering scheduling and orchestration.
+* Designed to **cover the long tail of integrations and needs**.
+Benefit from the community's battle-tested connectors and adapt them to your specific needs.
 * **Your data stays in your cloud**.
 Have full control over your data, and the costs of your data transfers.
 * **No more security compliance process** to go through as Airbyte is self-hosted.
 * **No more pricing indexed on volume**, as cloud-based solutions offer.